James Scott (criminal): Investigation

 Scott's account of the flood sounded suspicious to Neal Baker, a sergeant with the Quincy Police Department.
 Baker was familiar with Scott; he had arrested Scott for the 1982 and 1988 arsons while he was a patrolman.
 For one thing, Baker noticed that Scott looked too clean to have been working on a levee all day.
 He also had trouble recalling simple details about working on the levee.
 Baker also noticed that Scott was not wearing a life jacket.

 Missouri authorities were also suspicious.
-The levee had failed at one of its strongest points, and that area had been inspected two hours earlier.
+The levee had failed at one of its strongest points, and that area had been inspected two hours earlier, although later, two independent soil-science experts testified there was strong evidence the levee failed due to natural causes.
 They became even more suspicious when they found out about Scott's extensive criminal record, including the arsons.
 Adams County, Illinois, sheriff's deputies questioned him a week after the flood, and he was unable to keep his story straight.

 On October 1, Quincy police arrested Scott on an unrelated burglary charge.
 During questioning, he admitted to pulling four sandbags from one portion of the levee and moving them to the trouble spot he had claimed to have seen.
 He told police, "My town was in trouble.
 The folks in Quincy and in West Quincy were about to lose everything.
 That’s why I went down to that levee.
 I had no plans to hurt anything.
 They needed help, so I helped."
 While he denied any intent to cause any harm, he said, "I didn't mean to cause a problem but I did...
 I'm up shit creek."
 He was released after an hour and a half.
 However, he was convicted of burglary in January 1994 and sentenced to 10 years in prison.